eldahl/SnakeC/README.md

 - clang
 - SDL2

-Build using `ninja` in the project folder.
+Build using `ninja` or `ninja snake-win` or `ninja snake-mac` in the project folder, depending on platform.
-The binary produced is in the bin folder titled snake.
+The binary produced is placed in the `bin` folder.

-To run after compilation: `./bin/snake`
+To run after compilation: `./bin/snake` or `./bin/snake-win` or `./bin/snake-mac`